IshmaelRogers/FollowMeProject/README.md

 4. Softmax activation: Normal convolution layer takes outputs from last decoder block activates the output pixels to indicate the class and location of objects, thus semantic segmentation.

 # Hyper-parameters

 Epoch
 ---
+An epoch refers to the number of times the entire training dataset gets propagated through a given network.

+NOTE: One epoch is a single forward and backward pass of the whole dataset.

+This method is used to increase the accuracy of the model without needing aditional data.

 Learning Rate
 ---
+This parameter controls the size of the weights and biases.
+Based on excersies in the course my goal is to try the brute force method using the following values:

+1. 0.01
+2. 0.001
+3. 0.0001

 Batch Size
 ---